bg-write/spotify-clone-vite/README.md

 ### Step 2: Server

-Initiate `server` with all our needed middleware and server info, including where we start using Spotify Web API Node.
+Initiate `server` with all our needed middleware and server information, including where we start using Spotify Web API Node.
 We also add our new server script to its own `package.json`.

 ```javascript
 // server.js